Housing

 Innovative Housing Opportunities

-Creating vibrant communities throughout California
+Creating vibrant communities throughout the greater Los Angeles area

 The Aspire resident shows off keys to her new apartment.